İlkay Gündoğan

 İlkay Gündoğan (/tr/; born 24 October 1990) is a German professional footballer who plays as a midfielder for club Galatasaray.

 A youth academy graduate of VfL Bochum, Gündoğan joined 1.
 FC Nürnberg in 2009.
 In 2011, he signed for Borussia Dortmund, where he went on to make over 150 appearances, winning a Bundesliga and DFB-Pokal double in his debut season and scoring in the 2013 UEFA Champions League final they lost to Bayern Munich.
 Gündoğan signed for Manchester City in 2016, where he would go on to make over 300 appearances and win five Premier League titles, four EFL Cups, two FA Cups, and the Champions League.
 Appointed club captain in 2022, he led the team to a continental treble in the 2022–23 season, before departing the club.
 After a season in Spain with Barcelona, he rejoined Manchester City in 2024.

 Gündoğan made his debut for the Germany national team in 2011, after previously being capped by the under-18, under-19, under-20, and under-21 teams.
 He was in Germany's squads for the UEFA European Championship in 2012, 2020, and 2024 (for which he was captain), and the FIFA World Cup in 2018 and 2022.

 Early life

-Gündoğan was born on 24 October 1990 in Gelsenkirchen, North Rhine-Westphalia, to Turkish parents.
+İlkay Gündoğan was born on 24 October 1990 in Gelsenkirchen, North Rhine-Westphalia, to Turkish parents.
 His grandfather on his father's side was a guest worker who moved from Balıkesir, Turkey, to the Ruhr region of Germany to work as a miner.
 Meanwhile, his wife stayed in Turkey with their children where they grew up and went to school.